We’re hiring, join our Corporate Team, Information Technology, Finance, Clinical Research, and more! See all open opportunities

 Blood Pressure and pulse

-Both pulse (heart rate) and blood pressure have something to do with the heart.
+Both pulse (heart rate) and blood pressure involve the heart.
 However, they are two different things.
 Pulse (heart rate) is the number of times that the heart beats per minute, while blood pressure is the force that blood travels through the arteries.

 An increase in pulse does not mean that the blood pressure has increased.
 The only way to determine blood pressure is to measure it with a blood pressure cuff and gauge.